psathyrella/partis/manual.md

 | d_per_gene_support     |  approximate probability supporting the top D gene matches, as a semicolon-separated list of colon-separated gene:probability pairs (approximate: monotonically related to the actual probability, but not exactly one-to-one)
 | j_per_gene_support     |  approximate probability supporting the top J gene matches, as a semicolon-separated list of colon-separated gene:probability pairs (approximate: monotonically related to the actual probability, but not exactly one-to-one)
 | indelfos       |  information on any SHM indels that were inferred in the Smith-Waterman step.
 Written as a literal python dict; can be read in python with `ast.literal_eval(line['indelfo'])` (colon-separated list if multi-hmm)
+| indel_reversed_seqs  |  colon-separated list of input sequences with indels "reversed", and with constant regions (fv/jf insertions) removed (of length 1 if multi-hmm isn't used)
+| duplicates     |  list of "duplicate" sequences, i.e. sequences which, after trimming fv/jf insertions, were identical and were thus collapsed into this uid (list of lists, if multi-hmm)
 | aligned_v_seqs     |  do not use. will soon be removed (see issue #179)
 | aligned_d_seqs     |  do not use. will soon be removed (see issue #179)
 | aligned_j_seqs     |  do not use. will soon be removed (see issue #179)